Khingz/alx-low_level_programming/README.md

-ALX introduction to C programming langauage
+If else statements task - ALX